Nitrokey/nitrokey-documentation/nethsm/faq.rst

 Frequently Asked Questions (FAQ)
 ================================

-Scalability: How to synchronize a cluster of multiple instances?
+Scalability, High Availability: How to synchronize a cluster of multiple instances?
 ----------------------------------------------------------------

 NetHSM is stateless, so that several NetHSM devices can be used to enable extremely high throughput and high availability.
 The PKCS#11 module supports round-robin schedule for a cluster of NetHSM instances.
 Multiple instances of NetHSM can be synchronized via encrypted backups.
 For this a separate system downloads and uploads backup files between the instances.
 This can be a scripted system utilizing pynitrokey.
 This separate system doesn't has access to the backup data in clear text because the backup files are encrypted.